THE COOK’S TOUR

 Why pay more for an egg?
 You are what you eat.
 Crack open a Vital Farms egg, and you jump continents, or back in time in a good way.

-Prior to farming for gross volume, with all its meanings, American eggs looked the same way that Eggs in Europe and much of the rest of the world do: The yolks are a healthy golden yellow, and the taste?
-Oh, my.
+Prior to farming for gross volume, with all its meanings, American eggs looked the same way that Eggs in Europe, and much of the rest of the world, do: The yolks are a healthy golden yellow.

 Does that mean that some eggs are bigger than others?
 Yes.
 Does it mean that some yolks are different in size?
 Yes.
 The trade-offs for consistency aren’t worth the drop in nutrition and health value of factory eggs.

-They consistently produce the best egg that we have used in our kitchen, and, while a bit more costly than “conventional” eggs, if we’re willing to spend on vitamins, the gym, or even a better cut of meat, why shouldn’t there be A-list eggs?
+Vital Farms consistently produces the best egg that we have used in our kitchen, hands down.
+While a bit more costly than “conventional” eggs, if we’re willing to spend on vitamins, the gym, or even a better cut of meat, why shouldn’t there be A-list eggs?

 Which is why Vital Farms earns The Jazz Chef’s ChoiceStuff™ Five-Diamond† certification.

 Where can you get them?
 A growing number of major markets now carry them in select stores.
 Check the map here!

 † Find out more about how we do it differently too, why our non-sponsor promoted ChoiceStuff ratings aren’t as organic and true as the products which we recommend to you.